bkw777/WP-2_IC-Card/README.md

 ### To program the ROM card

-Insert the male jumper into the write-enable holes on the card.
+Switch the write-enable switch on the rom card to the unlock position.
+(or close the solder jumper JP1 if no switch installed)

 Set all 4 jumpers on the programming adapter to ROM.